tartley/sole-scion/README.txt

 ===Current Status===

 v0.2, 6 Aug 08, week 8 of 12
+  * A handful of circular and polygonal entities bounce around inside a single polygonal room.
+  * Rendering is very plain indeed.
   * Is now unit tested, and has a basic acceptance test.
-  * Internal architecture now defined (previous spike was one big script)
+  * Internal architecture now defined (v0.1 spike was just one big script)
-  * A handful of circular entities now bounce around inside a single polygonal room.

 ===Known Problems===